hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 - [Everyday hassles in Go](http://crufter.com/@crufter/everyday-hassles-in-go)

 I will add to those with some of my own opinions.
-To highlight exactly how I think Go could have been better, I want to make comparisons to Rust.
+To highlight exactly how I think Go could be better,
+I want to make comparisons to Rust.

 <!-- more -->